TungDP/TTSW/README.md

-# TTSW — Tree-Wasserstein Distances for Time Series
+# Temporal Tree-sliced Wasserstein (TTSW) Distance for Time Series

 This project implements **TTSWD**, a Tree-Wasserstein distance method for time series, supporting classification, clustering, and visualization.
 The output is a pairwise distance matrix that can be used directly with k-NN, k-Medoids, and t-SNE.